Boston hotels make a push to bring back indoor gatherings in Phase 3 - The Boston Globe

 Advertisement

-Sheridan estimates about half of the 100-plus hotels in Boston and Cambridge remain closed, although that number improves by the day.
-During the worst of the pandemic, hotels in Massachusetts could only offer rooms for “essential” guests: health care workers, flight crews, displaced families.
-Many hotels closed down entirely as a result, furloughing thousands of workers.

 They were allowed to start accepting other visitors again at the start of Phase 2, on June 8.
-Even then, it’s been a slow return.
+Even so, it’s been a slow return.

 She said some of the city’s biggest hotels — the Marriott Copley Place, or the Sheraton — can’t survive on leisure travel alone.
 They depend on events and meetings to bring direct revenue and to pack the rooms.